Yuhribrp/SchoolManagementApi/README.md

 # School Management API

 Welcome to the School Management API!
 This API provides a robust solution for managing schools and students.
-It is designed using modern technologies to offer a flexible and efficient way to handle school-related data.
+It is designed using technologies to offer a flexible and efficient way to handle school-related data.

 ## Technologies